LiquidZulu/liquidzulu.github.io/src/content/scripts/against-esoteric-entity.md

 -   Immanuel Kant is the most evil philosopher of all time, and;
 -   planned obsolescence is good?

 Sure, various subsets of my beliefs could be collected into a valid grift, but the entire corpus of what I openly and loudly state online completely rules this out.
-My acceptance of Hoppe and various arguments that he makes would set me up for a nice neo-prag<sup><a id="fnr.5" class="footref" href="#fn.5" role="doc-backlink">5</a></sup> or paleo-libertarian grift; but then my open hatred of neo-prags and religion would surely disqualify me.
+My acceptance of Hoppe and various arguments that he makes would set me up for a nice neo-prag<sup><a id="fnr.6" class="footref" href="#fn.6" role="doc-backlink">6</a></sup> or paleo-libertarian grift; but then my open hatred of neo-prags and religion would surely disqualify me.
 My love of Ayn Rand and Objectivism could also work, but then my open and constant arguments against intellectual property and Objectivism as a &ldquo;closed system&rdquo; would have me burned at the proverbial stake.
 My support for open borders gains me popularity with leftists, which is then immediately shot down by my assertions that planned obsolescence is good and that people should be free to discriminate against blacks, Jews, disableds, or any other protected group that they wish.
 Which group exactly am I grifting for?
 Where are the gaping inconsistiencies in my position?
 I am one of the few libertarians who are so consistent that I will argue against the morality of stealing a penny to save humanity, or violating the rights of the suicidal to stop them from committing suicide.
 I&rsquo;m more consistent than Walter fucking Block on that point&#x2014;quite a strange strategy for grifting, but certainly not strange if my goal is to be consistent and honest.

 On the other hand, it is proven in this post that Esoteric Entity is willing to openly lie and prevent any counters to his lies to be heard&#x2014;if either party is the grifter here, it is him, not me.

 # Esoteric Entity Banned Me For Trying To Defend Myself

-Below is my initial response after joining the server where he was making his allegations against me, attached are some select screenshots from our DMs, but this is superceded by [1.1](#org4391b8b):
+Below is my initial response after joining the server where he was making his allegations against me, attached are some select screenshots from our DMs, but this is superceded by [Claim: &ldquo;LiquidZulu Lied About the Debate Topic&rdquo;](#org66f7194):

 ![img](/blog/against-esoteric-entity/my-response.png)